Leaves of Absence and Withdrawals

 Depending on the date of a student's withdrawal, loan funds already received by the student may need to be returned to the lender.
 Federal grant awards such as the FSEOG, Pell Grant, and GS scholarships may also be decreased.
 Students who withdraw should contact the GS Office of Educational Financing for more information about possible required adjustments to their federal and/or institutional aid, or if they have questions about their student account.

 Leaves of absence for up to three years from the last completed term are granted to undergraduate students who anticipate returning to Columbia to complete their studies.
 Leaves of absence for up to one year are granted to Postbac Premed students who anticipate returning to Columbia to complete their studies.
-Students who intend to take a leave of absence must submit a Leave of Absence/Full Withdrawal Form via the Forms tab on the GS Student Success Portal at least one week prior to the start of the term of their intended leave.
+Students who intend to take a leave of absence must submit a Leave of Absence/Full Withdrawal Form via the Forms tab on the GS Student Success Portal.
 Failure to follow this procedure can have academic as well as financial consequences and may lead to being dropped from the rolls of the School.

 When requesting a leave or withdrawing from GS, international students must also notify the International Students & Scholars Office (ISSO) immediately.